MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 # Azure Data Explorer data ingestion overview

-Data ingestion is the process of loading data from one or more sources into a table in your cluster.
-Azure Data Explorer validates initial data and converts data formats where necessary.
-Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
-Once ingested, the data is available for query.
+Data ingestion involves loading data from various sources into a table in your cluster.
+Azure Data Explorer ensures data validity, converts formats as needed, and performs additional manipulations like schema matching, organization, indexing, encoding, and compression.
+Once ingested, data is available for query.

 Azure Data Explorer offers streaming ingestion and queued ingestion.
 For more information, see [Continuous data ingestion](#continuous-data-ingestion).

+To ingest data, you need access to an Azure Data Explorer table.
+First, [create a cluster and database](create-cluster-and-database.md).
+Then, either [create a table in the Azure Data Explorer web UI](create-table-wizard.md) or use the [.create table command](kusto/management/create-table-command.md).

 > [!NOTE]
 > Data is persisted in storage according to the set [retention policy](kusto/management/retentionpolicy.md).